 COLLABORATION: Collaboration has been a huge problem over the years, and it’s because of competition as those in the business have just wanted to keep their heads above water and survive.
 But I hope with ELFIKE setting a precedent with "The Wedding Party" in 2016, it will inspire more collaboration, and not necessarily by the big players only, but also the “little” guys.
 I’d like to see more filmmakers pool resources to make a singular piece of work, which may do far better than if they continue to insist on flying solo, due to their combined strength and experience.

 SCALE: Nollywood films, like the early indie films in the US, are known for their low budgets and very fast productions.
 While films like the aforementioned "76," "93 days," and "The CEO" would continue to be the exception for a while, it would be great if there are a few more higher budget, more professional productions released every year that could inspire upcoming filmmakers , convert skeptics of Nollywood cinema into fans, and show investors - locally and internationally - just what is possible when the right financing is available to talented Nigerian filmmakers.

-While it hasn’t been a perfect year – with its share of disappointment, controversy, losses, tragedy and turkeys – it has been a year of significant strides for Nollywood, which hopefully are stepping stones to bigger and better things for the industry as a whole.
+While it wasn’t a perfect year - with its share of disappointment, controversy, losses, tragedy and turkeys - it was a year of significant strides for Nollywood, which hopefully are stepping stones to bigger and better things for the industry as a whole.
 We still have a very long way to go, but if we continue to build and expand every year, there are great things in store for the future.